amphp/amp/docs/event-loop/api.md

 Marks a watcher as unreferenced.
 Takes the `$watcherId` as first and only argument.

+## Driver Bound State

+Sometimes it's very handy to have global state.
+While dependencies should usually be injected, it is impracticable to pass a `DnsResolver` into everything that needs a network connection.
+The `Loop` accessor provides therefore the two methods `getState` and `setState` to store state global to the current event loop driver.

+These should be used with care!
+They can be used to store loop bound singletons such as the DNS resolver, filesystem driver, or global `ReactAdapter`.
+Applications should generally not use these methods.

 ## Event Loop Addenda

 ### Watcher Callback Parameters